1 July 2024

 RELIEF study

 The lungs of premature babies are extremely fragile.
 Every fifth baby develops chronic lung disease.
-The RELIEF study, now funded by the SNSF and led by Sven Schulzke, Head of Neonatology at the University Children's Hospital, is testing whether the amount of fluid intake has an influence on the development of such lung complications.
+The RELIEF study, now funded by the SNSF and led by Sven Schulzke, Chief physician Neonatology at the University Children's Hospital, is testing whether the amount of fluid intake has an influence on the development of such lung complications.
 The blood vessels in the immature lungs of premature babies are still permeable and too much fluid could damage the lung tissue.

-With the participation of 9 Swiss neonatology centers, the study team wants to find out whether thicker milk and therefore less fluid intake protects the babies' lungs and leads to fewer long-term complications.
+With the participation of all 9 Swiss neonatology centers, the study team wants to find out whether thicker milk and therefore less fluid intake protects the babies' lungs and leads to fewer long-term complications.

 RELIEF study